Do you take brunch reservations?

 Are you against tips then?

-No, not exactly.
-We are opposed to the sub-minimum wage, the reliance on tips as compensation in our industry, and the impact that system has on the lives of our workers.
+No, we are opposed to the sub-minimum wage and the reliance on tips as compensation in our industry, and the impact this system has then on the lives of workers.
 Frankly, sometimes tips can be very nice to get.
 We have decided to keep the tip line on all our checks in the event that a guest really loves their experience and wants to show the service team some love.
 Any tip left here goes directly to the servers and their support staff.

 How do I know this service fee isn’t just going into the pockets of the owners?

 The service-fee system is definitely not a smart move for profits.
 Service fees don’t come close to covering the wages and benefits we provide, never mind leaving money to go toward the ownership.
 The system in the U.S. is simply stacked against restaurants like ours trying to pay higher-than-average wages to all.
 Because our service fee is categorized as income while tips are not, we pay taxes on the fee while facing increased operational costs.
 And because we are not relying on tips to pay the wages of service staff, we are actually forgoing a U.S. federal tax rebate for employers who pay sub-minimum wages (yes, that's a thing).
 All in all it’s considerably more expensive to pay our staff a fixed hourly wage.
 We’ll be happy to break this down further for you in case you’d like to know how our labor budget has been adversely impacted by our switch to this system.

 Why not just raise your prices then?